The Albany Theatre is a 1930s art-deco style theatre formally the home of the old Coventry Technical College.

 An opportunity to see up close, not just the stunning Art Deco features front of house but also a glimpse into the backstage world of a busy theatre.
 With a chance to dress up in costumes, visit dressing rooms and see the workings behind the scenes, there's something for all ages to enjoy.

-Ground floor is fully accessible but the tour is not suitable for those with any mobility restrictions.
-Narrow winding steps up to the second floor backstage.
-Steps in auditorium towards the stage.
+Ground floor is fully accessible but some areas of the tour are inaccessible by wheelchair due to the narrow winding steps up to the second floor backstage. there are also some steps in auditorium towards the stage.